velvetkevorkian/enterprise/design_enterprise_report.md

 - Having a personal brand is important for freelancers when promoting themselves
 - But not as important as personal contacts!
+- image and brand are vital to how people perceive you, even when you don't necessarily want them to be
+- Having a clear story to tell, and for others to tell about you, helps get you known
+- Keeping in mind the SUCCES checklist can help with that.

 ------